tmutas/coding-challenge/README.md

 ## Introduction
 The task of the challenge is to ingest a CSV file of Kafka events, transform it and load it into a data warehouse.

+The approach is basically an ETL process, so
+- Extracting the raw data and making it columnar
+- Transforming the data, removing unwanted columns, and pulling out additional columns
+- Loading the data into the data warehouse, by modeling dimensions and facts.

+Please bear in mind that I don't have a greate overview yet of all the technologies and tools out there, in order to decide which approach would be the optimal one for this ETL task.

 ## Getting Started
 The project is written in Python, as it's versatile in the variety of tools it can interact with and it's the language I'm most proficient in.